Testing professionals have succeeded: Testing is finally recognized as a strategic capability in forward-looking organizations.

 Scope for Automation

-“Test result” can mean several different things, so it’s crucial to distinguish the meanings carefully.
+“Test result” means several different things, so it’s crucial to distinguish the meanings carefully.

 First, the tooling that relates tests to business requirements is improving.
 While a range of traceability products have aimed to guarantee that all requirements are tested, now that tracing benefits from machine learning (ML).
 This helps make it more likely that everything that deserves to be tested actually is tested.